 The only difference between book value per share and Book value or Equity is that the formal is represented in a per share basis.
 The benefits of this is that it is more intuitive when comparing the equity of the company with the share price of the company.

-For example, a company that has a stock price of $50 but has a book value per share of $25 is selling at twice its equity.
-This example is also known as price to book value (P/B) ratio, in which book value per share is used in the denominator.
+For example, a company that has a stock price of $50 but has a book value per share of $25 is selling at twice its equity value.
+The per share value of equity is also used in the price to book value (P/B) ratio, in which book value per share is used in the denominator.
 It is important to notice that book value number does not reflects the future growth potential of the company.